-Technology has made it possible, even common for most of what we do at work to be accessible from everywhere, all the time.
-In the digital agency world, everything from stoking client relationships, to planning, executing and managing the projects that help make them money, can be done one the cloud, and likely in less time than in collocated offices.
+Technology has made it possible–even common–for most of what we do at work to be accessible from everywhere, all the time.
+In the digital agency world, everything from stoking client relationships, to planning, executing and managing the projects that help make them money, can be done on the cloud, and likely in less time than in collocated offices.

 I’ve been working from home for about 5 years now, and every day I get more done than I ever thought possible when I was commuting to and fro a big shiny building in midtown Manhattan.
 I don’t think I ever want to go back.
 The virtual-office model allows me to fit work in and around other responsibilities.
 So even though I get more work done, my work-life balance is better.